IBM Cloud Catalog

 The catalog, the main place users of the IBM Cloud find and purchase offerings, hadn’t been updated in many years.
 Since then we had added many more offerings, and the categorization and filtering had not been designed to scale.
 This resulted in users not being able to find what they were looking for.

 In addition, the internal product teams weren’t familiar with the process of updating their content (and the process itself was time-consuming and difficult), leading to outdated and unhelpful information.

+I saw an opportunity to use my knowledge to improve the catalog, and to consolidate the ways a user could discover products on the Platform as a whole.
 As the lead designer, I worked with the product management team and development team to deliver value to our users in a few short months.
 I helped determine our priorities, communicated and managed expectations with our many stakeholders, oversaw the implementation of UI changes, and continued to develop our future strategy.

 To address our goal of improving the internal product team experience, I worked to create a catalog section in IBM’s Human Interface Guidelines.
 This gave teams guidance on things like character count for every section, images & media, and how to better address users.

 Overall, I was blown away by the positive reactions we got from the teams — they truly wanted to create the best listing for their offering but many had no idea how to update or change their content before, and all appreciated the reminder to give their listing a refresh.

 Finally, we also gave the catalog a visual refresh, updating the cards to accommodate another line of text, improving the appearance of the search bar, and making the page completely responsive.

 Across the board, the conversion funnels were either unaffected or improved from our shortened list of categories.
 Additionally, several of the product teams who updated their content to comply with our guidelines have seen improved traffic and conversion.